Back to the Future (of Workspace Design)

 “We need to increase the amount of air that’s coming in to dilute airborne contaminants.
 Schools are chronically under-ventilated.
 Most buildings are meeting this bare minimum ventilation standard.
 That needs to change.”

-Ever since the “sick building’ era of the 70s, workspaces have been warier of poor air ventilation.
+Ever since the “sick building’ era of the 70s, workspaces have been wary of poor air ventilation.
 Better air ventilation helps with lower disease transmission and better cognitive performance.
 Still, air ventilation improvement has never particularly gained widespread implementation, as most buildings still rely on recirculating air and keeping it trapped indoors.
-We can surmise that this has been for mostly economical reasons.
+We can surmise that this has been for mostly economic reasons.

-Optimising space is also important when it comes to social distancing.
+Optimizing space is also important when it comes to social distancing.
 Some offices simply don’t have space to provide desks that are all 6-feet apart.
 Microsoft’s Envisioning Center came up with the “Next Generation Meeting Hexagon”, an open polygonal dome for meetings and video conferencing.
 The stadium seating in their Studio O+A is flexible to be physically altered, folded and interacted upon.
-Adjustable furniture is vital when the goal is to minimise space.
-Similar to the advancement of memory chips, furniture could become more compact, but still be able to deliver more functionality than ever.
+Adjustable furniture is vital when the goal is to minimize space.
+Similar to the advancement of memory chips, furniture could become more compact, but still, be able to deliver more functionality than ever.